Music history of the United States in the 1960s: Garage rock

 Garage rock was a form of amateurish rock music, particularly prevalent in North America in the mid-1960s and so called because of the perception that it was rehearsed in a suburban family garage.
 Garage rock songs revolved around the traumas of high school life, with songs about "lying girls" being particularly common.
 The lyrics and delivery were notably more aggressive than was common at the time, often with growled or shouted vocals that dissolved into incoherent screaming.
 They ranged from crude one-chord music (like the Seeds) to near-studio musician quality (including the Knickerbockers, the Remains, and the Fifth Estate).
 There were also regional variations in many parts of the country with flourishing scenes particularly in California and Texas.
 The Pacific Northwest states of Washington and Oregon had perhaps the most defined regional sound.

 The style had been evolving from regional scenes as early as 1958.
 "Louie Louie" by The Kingsmen (1963) is a mainstream example of the genre in its formative stages.
 By 1963, garage band singles were creeping into the national charts in greater numbers, including Paul Revere and the Raiders (Boise), the Trashmen (Minneapolis) and the Rivieras (South Bend, Indiana).
 In this early period many bands were heavily influenced by surf rock and there was a cross-pollination between garage rock and frat rock, sometimes viewed as merely a subgenre of garage rock.

 The British Invasion of 1964–66 greatly influenced garage bands, providing them with a national audience, leading many (often surf or hot rod groups) to adopt a British Invasion lilt, and encouraging many more groups to form.
-Thousands of garage bands were extant in the USA and Canada during the era and hundreds produced regional hits.
+Thousands of garage bands were extant in the US and Canada during the era and hundreds produced regional hits.
 Despite scores of bands being signed to major or large regional labels, most were commercial failures.
 It is generally agreed that garage rock peaked both commercially and artistically around 1966.
 By 1968 the style largely disappeared from the national charts and at the local level as amateur musicians faced college, work or the draft.
 New styles had evolved to replace garage rock (including blues rock, progressive rock and country rock).
 In Detroit garage rock stayed alive until the early 70s, with bands like the MC5 and The Stooges, who employed a much more aggressive style.
 These bands began to be labelled punk rock and are now often seen as proto-punk or proto-hard rock.